Coast Guard, DHS.

 On September 16, 2002, the USCG published a policy statement, 67 FR 58440, which changed the recertification procedures such that applicants are required to provide the USCG with comprehensive information every three years (triennially).
 For each of the two years between the triennial application procedures, applicants submit a letter requesting recertification that includes a description of any substantive changes to the information provided at the previous triennial recertification.
 Further, public comment is only solicited during the triennial comprehensive review.

-By letter dated August 22, 2017, the Commander, Seventeenth Coast Guard certified that the CIRCAC qualifies as an alternative voluntary advisory group under 33 U.S.C.
+By letter dated Jul 31 2019, the Commander, Seventeenth Coast Guard District, certified that the CIRCAC qualifies as an alternative voluntary advisory group under 33 U.S.C.
 2732(o).
-While the triennial review is valid until August 31, 2020, the annual recertification terminates on August 31, 2018.
+This recertification terminates on August 31, 2020.

 End Supplemental Information